Optimal control of the future via prospective learning with control: Experiments for Prospective Learning with Control

-\textbf{Assumptions} Let $F_{\bY}$ denote the prior distribution of $\bY$.
+\paragraph{Assumptions} Let $F_{\bY}$ denote the prior distribution of $\bY$.
 Assume that $\bY$ is independent of $\bX$, i.e. $F_{\bY | \bX} = F_{\bY}$.
-Let $y_s \in \Real_+^W$ be a $W$-dimensional non-negative vector, where each element encodes the reward and the agent would receive at location $x_s$ at time $s$.
+Let $y_s \in \Real_+^W$ be a $ W$-dimensional non-negative vector, where each element encodes the reward that the agent would receive at location $x_s$ at time $s$.
 Assume that for two locations, $A$ and $B$, there are rewards sometimes, but for the other $W-2$ locations, there are never any rewards.
 For locations $A$ and $B$, assume that rewards arrive on a schedule.
 At every $r$ time steps, location $A$ receives a boost of one reward, which then decays exponentially down to zero at a rate of $\tau$.
 Location $B$ has the same temporal dynamics, but shifted by $r / 2$ time steps.
 Thus, $y_s(A)=e^{-(s \mod r )/\tau}$, $y_s(B)=e^{-((s+r/2) \mod r )/\tau}$, where $s \mod r$ indicates the modulus function.
 The dynamics of the conditional distribution, $F_{\bX | \bY}$, are a function of the learned hypotheses, $\hat{h}$.

-We implement and evaluate the prospective forager (ProForg) within the 1-D foraging environment described in~\Cref{s:prospective-foraging} and~\citet{Bai2026-ik}: the agent forages along a $1 \times 7$ linear track containing only two reward patches, A and B, located three grid cells apart, as shown in~\Cref{f:foraging}.
+We implement and evaluate the prospective learning controller (PLuC) within the 1-D foraging environment described in~\Cref{s:prospective-foraging} and~\citet{Bai2026-ik}: the agent forages along a $1 \times 7$ linear track containing only two reward patches, A and B, located three grid cells apart, as shown in~\Cref{f:foraging}.
 Every $r=10$ timestamps, rewards alternatively appear at A and B. The agent's goal is to maximize the total reward in its single lifetime, meaning there are no resets within each run.